 - The Barnahus model has been introduced in Latvia by adapting the premises and preparing proposals for the base of regulatory enactments that will regulate the operation of Barnahus.
 Employees of the institutions involved in the provision of the service are trained and awareness-raising campaigns are implemented.

-The following participate in the implementation of the program:
+The following organizations participate in the implementation of the programme:

-- Ministry of the Interior as Programme Operator
+- Ministry of the Interior of the Republic of Latvia as the Programme Operator,

-- Council of Europe (www.coe.int) as Programme partner
+- Council of Europe (www.coe.int) as the International Programme Partner,

 Complaints regarding the European Economic Area (EEA) Financial Mechanism programme “International Police Cooperation and Combating Crime” implementation or monitoring can be submitted: